Phylogenetic invariants: straightforward from the general Markov to equivariant models: Edge invariants for equivariant models

 \subsection{Phylogenetic networks}

-In this subsection we apply the previous results in the more general setting of \emph{tree-child binary networks} \cite[\S 10]{SteelPhylogeny}, that is, rooted acyclic directed graphs $\N$ (with no edges in parallel) satisfying: 1) the root $r$ has out-degree two, 2) every leaf has in-degree one, 3) all other vertices have either in-degree one and out-degree two (these are called \emph{tree vertices}) or in-degree two and out-degree one (called \emph{reticulation vertices}), and 4) the child of any reticulation vertex is a tree vertex.
+In this subsection we apply the previous results in the more general setting of \emph{binary phylogenetic networks} \cite[\S 10]{SteelPhylogeny}, that is, rooted acyclic directed graphs $\N$ (with no edges in parallel) satisfying: 1) the root $r$ has out-degree two, 2) every leaf has in-degree one, and 3) all other nodes have either in-degree one and out-degree two (these are called \emph{tree nodes}) or in-degree two and out-degree one (called \emph{reticulation nodes}).

 Following \cite{grosslong} and \cite{nakhleh2011}, we briefly recall the description of Markov processes on phylogenetic networks and the corresponding notation.
 A phylogenetic network is a tree-child network $\N$ whose set of leaves is in bijection with a finite set $L$.
-To model substitution of molecular units along a phylogenetic network one assigns a discrete random variable taking values in $\Sigma$ to each vertex on $N$, then distribution $\pi $ is assigned to the root $r$, and each edge $e$ is assigned $\kappa\times \kappa$-transition matrix $M_e$ (both taken from the evolutionary model).
-Write $R = \{w_1, \dots , w_m\}$ for the set of reticulation vertices of $\N$, and denote by $e^0_i$ and $e^1_i$ the two edges directed into $w_i$.
+To model substitution of molecular units along a phylogenetic network one assigns a discrete random variable taking values in $\Sigma$ to each node on $\mathcal{N}$, then distribution $\pi $ is assigned to the root $r$, and each edge $e$ is assigned $\kappa\times \kappa$-transition matrix ${M^e}$ (both taken from the evolutionary model).
+Write $R = \{w_1, \dots , w_m\}$ for the set of reticulation nodes of $\N$, and denote by $e^0_i$ and $e^1_i$ the two edges directed into $w_i$.
 For $1\leq i\leq m$ assign a parameter $\delta_i\in (0,1)$ to $e^0_i$ and $1-\delta_i$ to $e^1_i$ so that with probability $\delta_i$ edge $e^0_i$ is removed and $e^1_i$ is kept (and with probability $1-\delta_i$ $e^0_i$ is kept and $e^1_i$ removed).
 We write $\theta$ for the whole set of these substitution parameters.
 Each binary vector $\sigma \in \{0, 1\}^m$ encodes the possible choices for the reticulation edges, where $\sigma_i=0$ or $1$ means that the edge $e_i^0$ or $e_i^1$ is removed, respectively.
-Thus, each $\sigma \in \{0, 1\}^m$ results in an $n$-leaf tree $T_{\sigma}$ rooted at $r$ with a collection of transition matrices corresponding to the particular edges that remain according to $\sigma$.
+Thus, each $\sigma \in \{0, 1\}^m$ results in an $n$-leaf tree $T_{\sigma}$ (displayed by $\mathcal{N}$) rooted at $r$ with a collection of transition matrices corresponding to the particular edges that remain according to $\sigma$.
 We call $\theta_{\sigma}$ the restriction of the substitution parameters $\theta$ of the network to $T_{\sigma}$.